tycarac/python-toolbox/README.md

 # python-toolbox
-Useful python code for use in projects
+Useful code snippets for use in Python projects